 Effective September 30, 2020, the Company entered into a Loan and Security Agreement (the "Loan Agreement") with Pinnacle Bank ("Pinnacle").
-During the three months ended March 31, 2021, the Company did not take any advances from the revolving credit facility and had no balance outstanding under the line of credit at March 31, 2021.
-At March 31, 2021, the Company had availability under the line of credit in the amount of \$2,536.
-The Loan Agreement's initial term ends on September 30, 2022, and is renewed thereafter for additional one-year terms.
-In addition, Pinnacle may terminate the Loan Agreement at any time upon sixty days prior written notice and immediately upon the occurrence of an event of default.
-Under the Loan Agreement, the Company granted Pinnacle a security interest in all presently existing and thereafter acquired or arising assets of the Company.
-The Loan Agreement also contains a financial covenant requiring the Company to attain an effective tangible net worth, as defined.
+During the nine months ended September 30, 2021, the Company did not take any advances from the revolving credit facility.
+At September 30, 2021, there was no balance outstanding under the line of credit and the Company had availability under the line of credit in the amount of \$2,612.